badasswp/ping-my-slack/README.md

 #### `ping_my_slack_comment_message`

 This custom hook (filter) provides the ability to add a custom `Comment` message to be sent to your Slack Workspace.
-For e.g. :
+For e.g. You can customise the trash message like so:

 ```php
 add_filter( 'ping_my_slack_comment_message', [ $this, 'comment_message' ], 10, 2 );